d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/eigendecomposition.md

 as the number of non-zero eigenvalues of $\mathbf{A}$.

-The examples could continue, but hopefully the point is clear: eigendecompositions can simplify many linear-algebraic computations and is a fundamental operation underlying many numerical algorithms and much of the analysis that we do in linear algebra.
+The examples could continue, but hopefully the point is clear: eigendecomposition can simplify many linear-algebraic computations and is a fundamental operation underlying many numerical algorithms and much of the analysis that we do in linear algebra.